-Heart arrhythmia simply means that the heart rhythm is irregular -- such
+simply means that the heart rhythm is irregular -- such as missing a heart beat

--- or an arrhythmia can also mean the rhythm is too fast or too slow.
+or perhaps each beat does not follow the proper rhythm -- or it can also mean the rhythm is too fast or too slow.

-Very little research has been done with natural herbs or nutrients in the
+Little research has been done with natural herbs or nutrients in the

 prevention or therapy of cardiac arrhythmia.
 I have evaluated some of the

-published research over the past few years and present the nutrients and herbs that perhaps could be helpful in arrhythmia prevention or
+published research over the past few years and present the nutrients and herbs that perhaps could be helpful in prevention or

 treatment.
 I do not claim that these supplements are a